cowprotocol/cow-sdk/src/trading/README.md

  - `buyTokenDecimals` - the buy token decimals
  - `sellAmount` - the amount to sell in atoms
  - `buyAmount` - the amount to buy in atoms

+And optional parameters:
+ - `quoteId` - id of the quote from the quote API (see getQuote function)
+ - `validTo` - the order expiration time in seconds

 ```typescript
 import {